decocms/fast-flights-ts/README.md

 Contributing is welcomed!
 A few notes though:
 1. please no ai slop. i am not reading all that.
 2. one change at a time. what your title says is what you've changed.
+3. no new dependencies unless it's related to the core parsing.
-3. really, i cant finish reading all of them, i have other projects and life to do. really sorry
+4. really, i cant finish reading all of them, i have other projects and life to do. really sorry

 ***